justlark/lark.gay/content/log/canonical-names.md

 Here's how I use it:

-- My user profile name is a handle—not one of my "real" names.
+- My user profile name is a handle--not one of my "real" names.
 This means that anyone I interact with on the platform only has the names I choose to give them.
 - I choose a name for each server that I'm a member of, depending on which I